wavemaker/docs/website/blog/2023-09-05-xml-to-java-configuration-migration.md

 ---
 ---

 WaveMaker app security configuration has now migrated from XML-based configuration to Java-based configuration.
 In earlier versions, the Java beans generated during any security change, using security dialog, used to get saved in the **project-security.xml** file.
-With this migration that was committed in WaveMaker 11.4, **project-security.xml** and **securityService.properties** files will be removed from the project and the Java beans will be generated dynamically in the WaveMaker runtime.
+With this release, WaveMaker 11.4, **project-security.xml** and **securityService.properties** files will be removed from the project and the Java beans will be generated dynamically in the WaveMaker runtime.

 :::note
 Any custom beans related to security written in **project-user-spring.xml** will continue to work.